Background Screening For Today’s Applicants

 Courts are open, however, searches cannot be completed at this time due to an I.T. issue.
 A ticket has been submitted and we will provide updates as they become available.

 We have been notified that due to the increase in Covid 19 cases in Kentucky, the Administrative office of the Courts (AOC) sent down an order to all the county courts that access will be severely restricted until Feb 01, 2021.
 Per the order public access is no longer allowed.
 This being said, certain counties still allow researchers to make appointments to utilize the Public Access system (PAT) while other courts are interpreting this order as NO public access.
 We will provide updates on jurisdictions as they are available.

--CLOSED until further notice (NO access): Allen, Bourbon, Carlisle, Clay, Daviess, Edmonson, Estill, Fayette, Garrard, Hardin, Hart, Henry, Hopkins, Lincoln, Livingston, Lyon, Madison, Mercer, Nelson, Ohio, Owen, Pulaski, Rockcastle, Simpson, and Trigg
+-CLOSED until further notice (NO access): Allen, Bourbon, Carlisle, Clay, Daviess, Edmonson, Estill, Fayette, Garrard, Hardin, Hart, Henry, Hopkins, Lincoln, Livingston, Lyon, Mercer, Nelson, Ohio, Owen, Pulaski, Rockcastle, Simpson, and Trigg

 -CLOSED until no longer labeled as “Red Zone”: Gallatin, Graves, Johnson, Knox, Laurel, McCracken, and Union

 Washington: Court has closed due to Covid, expected to reopen the first week of Feb.

 Madison: Court remains closed, however, clerks are assisting with completing clears.
 At this time, records cannot be processed.

 -Many other counties are closed, however, our runner has access and/or clerks are assisting.
 Delays should be expected in any counties not listed above.

 REOPENED, however appointments only and are experiencing DELAYS: Butler, Henderson Jefferson, Morgan, Webster, and Woodford